x64dbg/docs/introduction/Expression-functions.md

 This is a set of functions to get information about the last exception.
 They can be used for exceptions breakpoints to construct more advanced conditions.

 * `ex.firstchance()` : Whether the last exception was a first chance exception.
 * `ex.addr()` : Last exception address.
+For example the address of the instruction that caused the exception.
 * `ex.code()` : Last exception code.
 * `ex.flags()` : Last exception flags.
 * `ex.infocount()` : Last exception information count (number of parameters).
 * `ex.info(index)` : Last exception information, zero if index is out of bounds.
+For access violations or memory breakpoints `ex.info(1)` contains the address of the accessed memory (see [EXCEPTION_RECORD.ExceptionInformation](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-exception_record) for details).

 ## Plugins

 Plugins can register their own expression functions.
-See the plugin documentation for more details.
+You can find an example in the [StackContains](https://github.com/mrexodia/StackContains/blob/315c55381676201ace4cf88bfcb684e62489b129/StackContains/plugin.cpp#L5-L39) plugin.
+Relevant functions:

+- `_plugin_registerexprfunction`

+- `_plugin_registerexprfunctionex`

+- `_plugin_unregisterexprfunction`